Skip to content

 31. Total volume (or percentage) sourced for refineries that comes from intermediary traders and/or refiners rather than directly from mills?

 The company reports a percentage figure for each refinery that comes from intermediary traders and refiners rather than directly from mills.
 However, no total figure is provided and cannot be calculated.
-This information is from for 2018.
+This information is from 2018.

 • Y